MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/email/case-creation-queue-address-issue.md

 ## Symptoms

-When configuring an automatic record creation rule for a queue in the web client, in the rule, set the customer value as null (Channel properties).
+When configuring an automatic record creation rule for a queue in the web client, in the rule, set the **Customer** field as **{null(Channel Properties)}**.
 Then, if you try to send mail from sender as queue mail address to recipient as queue mail address, the case creation fails with the following error message:

 > Case is missing customer.